Coveo for Salesforce FAQ

-Depending on the source type, there are different ways to estimate the number of items.
+Depending on the connector a source is based on, there are different ways to estimate its number of items.

 In Salesforce, you can use the Storage Usage page (see Monitor Data and Storage Resources).
 You can also use SOQL to estimate the item count.
 Be aware that all related objects, such as Case Comments, count as additional items.

 For public websites, inspect the sitemap or check how many pages external search engines have indexed using a query like